ricardoquesada/unijoysticle/DOCUMENTATION.md

 #### So, How much power does The UniJoystiCle use ?

-The WiFi module alone uses up to 200mA, depending on the type of WiFi network used (B, G or N) It also uses 20mA for each joystick line that is ON.
+The WiFi module alone uses up to 200mA, depending on the type of WiFi network used (B, G or N).
+It also uses 20mA for each joystick line that is ON.
 For example, if 3 lines are On (Joy #1 Up, Joy #1 Fire, joy #Left) then it will use 60mA for that alone.
 So, a max of 400mA might be needed: